 After a gap year abroad I returned to Australia, up sticks and moved to the sunny Gold Coast to start the road on becoming a sports engineer.
 The undergraduate path was a journey in itself with the lessons in the classroom, whilst valuable, taking somewhat of a backseat.
 The real lessons came from the people around me, those lucky enough to call the Gold Coast home and the social and professional networks I created from my time on the coast studying at Griffith University.

-This year, being my final of my undergraduate degree, I finally entered the world that is sport engineering.
-Over my semester break I joined the team at SABEL labs, Griffith University.
-It was here I gained a taste into what sport engineering was all about and I loved it.
-I got invaluable hands on experience with inertial sensors, motion capture systems, programing, product assembly as well as gaining a great insight into the world of sports research and helping out at Cricket Australia’s national conference.
+This year, being my final of my undergraduate degree, I finally entered the world that is sports engineering.
+Over my semester break, I joined the team at SABEL labs, Griffith University.
+It was here I gained a taste into what sports engineering was all about and I loved it.
+I got invaluable hands-on experience with inertial sensors, motion capture systems, programming, product assembly as well as gaining a great insight into the world of sports research and helping out at Cricket Australia’s national conference.

 Realising the benefit going global and creating an international network I again took to google to discover who was leading the world in sports engineering research.
 I found Sheffield Hallam University and their Centre for Sports Engineering (CSER) in England.
 Their large team had an extremely diverse range of expertise, they were engaged in stimulating research, they had a high calibre of staff and they had quite high profile cliental therefore all these factors made CSER an alluring choice for my IAP project.
 Here’s there website link http://www.shu.ac.uk/research/cser/.